hayde0264/CS-Degree/Exceptions/background.md

 		 which occur during the execution of a program.

-#### Excpetions indicate "something went wrong, now what are we going to do about it so we don't sink ship"
+#### Exceptions indicate, "something went wrong; now what are we going to do about it, so we don't sink the ship."

 ## What is exception handling?
-In programming *exception handling* is the process of responding to runtme errors so that the regular flow of the program remains uninterupted.
+In programming *exception handling* is the process of responding to runtime errors so that the regular flow of the program remains uninterrupted.

 ## How does exception handling work?